-Pneumatic cylinders, also called air cylinders or pneumatic actuators, are mechanical devices that convert the pressurized air or gas energy into a linear or rotary motion.
+Pneumatic cylinders, also called air cylinders or pneumatic actuators, are mechanical devices that convert pressurized air or gas energy into a linear or rotary motion.

-Pneumatic Cylinder Types
+Pneumatic Actuator Types

-How to Choose a Pneumatic Cylinder?
+How to Choose a Pneumatic Actuator?

 These are the characteristics that you should consider while selecting a pneumatic air cylinder:

 - Motion – While choosing the pneumatic actuator, you must understand whether you want the cylinder to transform the energy into a linear or rotary motion.

 - Style – When selecting a pneumatic air cylinder, you should consider whether you want it to have a rodless or piston rod actuation.
 Rod-style cylinders include compact, disposable, guided, repairable cylinders, etc. Rodless cylinders can move a load in a linear motion using pressurized air.
 They are ideal for applications that have long strokes.

-Mounting – You should also select the right mounting style for your cylinder, considering the actuator’s function.
+- Mounting – You should also select the right mounting style for your cylinder, considering the actuator’s function.
 The cylinder has accessories for mounting it to a load.
 Mounting identifies the attachment of a cylinder and the equipment and plays an essential role in system performance, reliability, and design.

-#Benefits of Pneumatic Cylinders
+Benefits of Pneumatic Actuators

 Here are the advantages of pneumatic actuators or cylinders:

-● Simple design
+- Simple design

-● Easy maintenance and installation
+- Easy maintenance and installation

-● High-speed operation
+- High-speed operation

-● Durability and versatility
+- Durability and versatility

-HAK Pneumatic DNC SERIES ISO 15552 (ISO 6431, VDMA 24562) Standard Profile Double Action Air Cylinder (9)
+HAK Pneumatic DNC SERIES ISO 15552 (ISO 6431, VDMA 24562) Standard Profile Double Action Air Cylinder (16)

 Pneumatic Cylinder Rebuild Kits (2)